Kailash Yatra Fixed Departure Date 2026 Click Here

 Weather

 Kathmandu experiences four different seasons, with varied weather in each season.
-Spring brings clear skies and moderate temperatures, making the tour enjoyable.
-Likewise, Autumn comes with crisp air, stunning mountain views from far distance, and comfortable weather, making it the perfect time for exploration.
+Spring brings clear skies and moderate temperatures.
+The pleasant weather of spring makes the tour more enjoyable.
+Likewise, Autumn comes with crisp air, stunning mountain views from a far distance, and comfortable weather.
+Autumn is the perfect time for exploration.
 In addition, Winter is chilly but offers clear skies with clear mountain views.
-Moreover, summer is a monsoon season that comes with heavy rains, impacting outdoor sightseeing.
+Summer coincides with the monsoon season, which comes with heavy rains.
+As a result, it impacts the outdoor sightseeing.
 Thus, travelers can choose their best time by themselves, whichever season fits them.

-Kathmandu is one of the most populated cities, with huge crowds in each destination, especially at the tourist destination.
+Kathmandu is one of the most populous cities, with huge crowds at each destination, especially at tourist destinations.
 Spring and Autumn are the peak times to trek in the city, with a greater flow of tourists from worldwide.
 Monsoon is an off-season due to the heavy rainfall, making the tour less preferable.
 Similarly, Winter also brings fewer tourists due to cold temperatures, yet it is ideal for those who prefer chilly weather.
 Thus, travelers can choose the perfect time for them by finding the right balance of crowds.

 Minimum Group Size for the Private Kathmandu Day Tour